TheVenetianWolf/Fenrir/README.md

 ## 🧠 Concept

-FENRIR demonstrates how simple missile guidance laws behave in dynamic pursuit.
+FENRIR demonstrates how classical missile guidance laws behave in dynamic pursuit scenarios.
-The simulation integrates missile and target kinematics, updating in real time as parameters (navigation constant `N`, max acceleration, time step, etc.) are changed.
+The simulation integrates missile and target kinematics in real time, allowing you to adjust key parameters such as the navigation constant N, maximum acceleration, and time step to see their effects instantly.

-The name **FENRIR** is inspired by the mythic wolf from Norse legend, a symbol of relentless pursuit.
+The name FENRIR comes from Norse mythology, the wolf destined to break its chains, symbolising relentless pursuit and unstoppable motion.

 ---